Vikas-Prince/JavaApplicationDeployment/README.md

 4. **Set Up Nexus Repository**

-- Update your `settings.xml` to include the Nexus repository configuration for artifact storage.
+- Update your `global settings in jenkins` to include the Nexus repository configuration for artifact storage.

 5. **Configure Docker**